AG_Window object describes an Agar window, the base container for Agar widgets.

 The AG_WindowPin() function "pins" winToPin to the parent window winParent.
 If the parent window is moved, the pinned window will be displaced along with it.
 AG_WindowUnpin() unpins the given window.

 The AG_WindowUpdate() function updates the coordinates and geometries of all widgets attached to win.
 AG_WindowUpdate() should be called following AG_ObjectAttach(3) or AG_ObjectDetach(3) calls made in event context, or manual modifications of the x, y, w, h fields of the AG_Window structure.
-Note: In widget implementation code, one should use AG_WidgetUpdate(3) instead of this function.
+Also see: AG_WidgetUpdate(3).

 DRIVER / EVENT LOOP INTERFACE